eprbell/dali-rp2/README.md

 An example of a configuration file can be found in [test_config.ini](https://github.com/eprbell/dali-rp2/tree/main/config/test_config.ini).

-After reading the configuration file, DaLI reads crypto data from native sources and generates a RP2 input ODS file and a RP2 configuration file in the `output` directory or where specified with the `-o` CLI option.
+After processing the configuration file, DaLI reads crypto data from native sources and generates a RP2 input ODS file and a RP2 configuration file in the `output` directory or where specified with the `-o` CLI option.

 To try DaLI with the example configuration, download the following files:
 * [test_config.ini](https://github.com/eprbell/dali-rp2/tree/main/config/test_config.ini)